Skip to main content

 What's the Real Cost Difference in 2026?

 Custom software: $50,000-$500,000 upfront, $10,000-$50,000/year maintenance.
-You get exactly the features you need, zero per-user pricing, and full ownership of the codebase.
-The first year is expensive.
-Year two and beyond?
-Your annual cost drops to maintenance only — while the off-the-shelf bill keeps compounding with each new hire.
+You get only the features you actually need.
+No per-user pricing.
+You own the codebase outright.
+Year one hurts, no way around it.
+But from year two on, your cost drops to maintenance only while the off-the-shelf bill keeps compounding every time you hire someone new.

 Cost CategoryOff-the-Shelf (Year 1-3)Custom Software (Year 1-3)